Is Pure Water for the World a nonprofit?

 We are not in the filter business.
 Depending on location, the cost for a comprehensive safe water solution for one family is $300-$450.
 This includes:

 - Biosand water filter body, sand diffuser plate, and cover

 - Filter Installation

-- Sanitation and hygiene education
+- Water, sanitation, and hygiene education

 - Monitoring and follow-up

-- A parasite treatment for each household member (when we are able to partner with local health centers – regulations differ by region)
+- A parasite treatment for each household member

 How do you obtain basic data on community and health?